 - Peter O'Toole's Sherlock Holmes and the Valley of Fear cut the downer ending.
 Unsurprising, since a) the adaptation was written for children and b) there wasn't enough time provided to establish the ending as a legitimate downer.
 What is surprising is that all explicit reference to Moriarty was removed.

-- The 2010 film Conviction tells the true story of a single mother's 18-year struggle to get her brother released from a wrongful life imprisonment sentence, including going to law school to defend him herself (which causes her husband to divorce her and her children to move in with him).
-The movie has a Bittersweet Ending: the brother is released and the family receives a large settlement but the Dirty Cop Sergeant who fabricated evidence and coerced the other witnesses into testifying against him walks away due to the status of limitations.
+- The 2010 film Conviction tells the true story of a single mother's 18-year struggle to get her brother released from a wrongful life sentence, including going to law school to defend him herself (which causes her husband to divorce her and her children to move in with him).
+The movie has a Bittersweet Ending: the brother is released and the family receives a large settlement, but the Dirty Cop Sergeant who fabricated evidence and coerced the other witnesses into testifying against him walks away due to the status of limitations.
 In real life not only did the latter happen but the brother died from a head injury after falling off a wall only six months after being released from prison.
 His sister never practiced law again.
 This is mentioned in the DVD extras but not the film itself.
 An ending text explaining his fate was screened for test audiences, who were so depressed by it the filmmakers decided to remove this from the final film.

 - The behind-the-scenes/rehearsal documentary Michael Jackson's This Is It never acknowledges that the actual This Is It concerts didn't take place because Jackson died of a prescription drug overdose before they were scheduled to begin; in fact, it doesn't even mention Jackson's death at all (not even an "in loving memory").
 Drew McWeeny, in his negative review at Hitfix.com, pointed out that this made the film useless as a documentary, since it was all buildup and no payoff — for example, how did his death affect all those excited backup performers and musicians seen at the start of the film?